 The measurement sounding phase of the measurement exchange sequence in non-TB ranging shall follow the sequence illustrated in Figure 11-36I.
 The NDPA and I2R/R2I NDP frames refer to a Ranging NDP Announcement frame and HE Ranging NDPs respectively, whose frame formats are defined in 9.3.1.20 and 27.3.17a, respectively.
 The measurement-reporting phase consists of an LMR frame, which is a Location Measurement Report as defined in 9.6.7.37.

-For immediate feedback the LMR carries measurement results of this round, while for delayed feedback the LMR carries measurement results of the previous round (see 11.22.6.4.4.3 Non-TB Ranging measurement reporting phase).
+For immediate feedback the LMR carries measurement results of the current measurement exchange(#3722), while for delayed feedback the LMR carries measurement results of the previous measurement exchange(#3722) (see 11.22.6.4.4.3 Non-TB Ranging measurement reporting phase).